 - The individuals performing the job shall discuss the work plan to ensure everyone is aware of how the job will proceed including the hazards, training and equipment involved.
-This requires a review of the SOP/JHA and any other documents specific to the work. - o For low-risk tasks not requiring a written JHA/SOP, the pre-job briefing may be a verbal exchange or documented on the LRA. - For high-risk tasks that require a written JHA/SOP, an ESH-(2000-F)-202122 Toolbox Talk or an equivalent formal pre-job briefing, is required at the beginning of shift. - Applicable JHA/SOP shall be referenced on the Toolbox Talk Form for the work being performed. - All who participate in the pre-job briefing will document the review by signing the Toolbox Talk Form.
-This will release the work to be performed. - 5.1.5.
-Begin Work - The SOP/JHA shall be readily available in the work area to those performing the work. - Anyone entering the worksite must be informed of the hazards prior to entering the work area. - Complete pre-shift/pre-use inspections as required. - Work activity shall stop immediately if: - There is a change in the work scope. - o Work conditions change. - o New hazards are identified. - o The controls prove inadequate or ineffective. - If any of the above occur, changes or potential hazards shall be reviewed with affected personnel. - o If a revision or modification occurs, follow: - ESH-(2000-WI)-202127 Creating-Revising Job Hazard Analysis - ESH-(2000-WI)-202128 Creating-Revising Standard Operating Process - Emergency situations requiring immediate deviations from a JHA/SOP still require a hazard analysis before work is performed.
+This requires a review of the JHA/SOP and any other documents specific to the work. - o For low-risk tasks not requiring a written JHA/SOP, the pre-job briefing may be a verbal exchange or documented on the LRA. - o For high-risk tasks that require a written JHA/SOP, an ESH-(2000-F)-202122 Toolbox Talk or an equivalent formal pre-job briefing, is required at the beginning of shift. - Applicable JHA/SOP shall be referenced on the Toolbox Talk Form for the work being performed. - ♦ All who participate in the pre-job briefing will document the review by signing the Toolbox Talk Form.
+This will release the work to be performed.

+5.1.5.
+Begin Work

+- The JHA/SOP shall be readily available in the work area to those performing the work. - Anyone entering the worksite must be informed of the hazards prior to entering the work area. - Complete pre-shift/pre-use inspections as required. - Work activity shall stop immediately if: - o There is a change in the work scope. - o Work conditions change. - New hazards are identified. - o The controls prove inadequate or ineffective. - If any of the above occur, changes or potential hazards shall be reviewed with affected personnel. - o If a revision or modification occurs, follow: - ♦ ESH-(2000-WI)-202127 Creating-Revising Job Hazard Analysis - ♦ ESH-(2000-WI)-202128 Creating-Revising Standard Operating Process - Emergency situations requiring immediate deviations from a JHA/SOP still require a hazard analysis before work is performed.
 Though that analysis may be verbal, the principle is to keep all participants aware of the situation and to provide a reasoned collaborative approach.
+When the situation is no longer emergent, the analysis will be documented.

+5.1.6.
+End of Work

+- Work area shall be secured and free of hazards. - Work planning documents (e.g., permits, toolbox talks, and JHAs) shall be maintained in accordance with IMSM-(P750)-173263 Control of Documented Information.

+5.1.7.
+Post-Job Review

+• Evaluate all lessons learned, including positive lessons learned, and incorporate into future work activities or WPC documents as appropriate.

+5.2.
+WPC Record Retention

-When the situation is no longer emergent, the analysis will be documented. - 5.1.6.
-End of Work - Work area shall be secured and free of hazards. - Work planning documents (e.g. permits, SOPs and JHAs) shall be maintained in accordance with IMSM-(P750)-173263 Control of Documented Information. - 5.1.7.
-Post-Job Review - Evaluate all lessons learned, including positive lessons learned, and incorporate into future work activities or WPC documents as appropriate. - 5.2.
-WPC Record Retention - 5.2.1.
-JHA/SOP records will be retained and controlled by appropriate departments. - 5.2.2.
-Records will be maintained in accordance with the Control of Documented Information and will be made available to anyone who requests them. - 5.2.3.
+- 5.2.1.
+JHA records, at a minimum, will be retained by appropriate departments until the completion of the task. - 5.2.2.
+SOPs are controlled by the Document Change Control Standard. - 5.2.3.
+Contractor JHA records are not required to be retained by SDSTA. - 5.2.4.
+Records will be maintained in accordance with the Control of Documented Information and will be made available to anyone who requests them.

+5.2.5.
 Training records for SOPs will be retained within the Learning Management System.
 The acknowledgement of training for JHAs is indicated by signing the signature page.